sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 You create a transfer to have a placeholder to store the PI point data you wish to transfer.

+**Note:** If you can't create a transfer or you're transfer isn't working, you can restart the agent as a last resort before contacting customer support.
+See [Troubleshoot failed AF indexing](xref:troubleshoot-failed-af-indexing) for more information.

 ### Before you start

 Download and install the PI to OCS agent.
 Register your PI Data Archive with the PI to OCS Agent Configuration Utility.